catseye/Velo/impl/velo.lua/README.md

 In order to for this demonstration to work locally, you'll need to run a local webserver from the *root* directory of this repository.
-For example, if you have Python installed,
+For example, if you have Python 3 installed,

-    python -m SimpleHTTPServer
+    python3 -m http.server

 Then open